Skip to main content

 1 research study open to eligible people

-CBL syndrome is a genetic disorder that affects blood cells.
-UCSF is recruiting for a trial to test trametinib and azacitidine in children with juvenile myelomonocytic leukemia.
-This study checks if the drugs are safe and effective together.
+CBL syndrome is a disorder caused by changes in a specific gene that affects blood cell production.
+UCSF is testing a new treatment using trametinib and azacitidine for juvenile myelomonocytic leukemia.
+This study aims to determine how safe and effective these medications are when used together.

 Showing trials for